pretix/pretix-docs/docs/guides/seating.md

 Then, activate the "Reversed" toggle and deactivate it again.
 This refreshes seat numbers so that there will be no more duplicates in that row.

-In order to save the layout, click the :btn-icon:fa3-save:: button in the top left.
+In order to save the layout, click the :btn-icon:fa3-save:: save button in the top left.
 This opens a dialog allowing you to save the resulting JSON file on your computer.

 ### Creating an entry for a seating plan